Rethinking The Uniformity Metric in Self-Supervised Learning: Additional synthetic studies

-We randomly sample 10,000 data vectors from a standard Gaussian distribution and mask $50\%$ of their dimensions with zero-vectors, forming the dataset $\mathcal{D}$.
-To investigate the impact of instance cloning, we create multiple clones of the dataset, denoted as $\mathcal{D}\cup \mathcal{D}$ and $\mathcal{D}\cup \mathcal{D}\cup \mathcal{D}$, which correspond to one and two times cloning, respectively.
-We evaluate two metrics on the cloned vectors.
-Figure~\ref{fig:analysisonICC} shows that the value of $-\mathcal{L_U}$ slightly decreases as the number of clone instances increases, indicating that $-\mathcal{L_U}$ violates the equality constraint in Equation~\ref{eq:icc}.
-In contrast, our proposed metric $-\mathcal{W}_{2}$ remains constant, satisfying the constraint.
+In this section, we compare the two metrics in terms of Property \ref{pro:icc} (ICC).
+Specifically, we randomly sample 1,000 data vectors from the isotropic Gaussian distribution ($m = 32$) and then mask $50\%$ of their coordinates with zeros, forming a new dataset $\mathcal{D}$ with an overload of notation.
+To investigate the impact of instance cloning, we create multiple clones of the dataset, such as $\mathcal{D}\uplus \mathcal{D}$ and $\mathcal{D}\uplus \mathcal{D}\uplus \mathcal{D}$, which correspond to one and two times cloning, respectively.
+We evaluate the two metrics on these datasets.
+Figure~\ref{fig:analysisonICC} shows that the value of $-\mathcal{L_U}$ slightly decreases as the number of clones increases, indicating that $-\mathcal{L_U}$ violates the equality in Equation~\ref{eq:icc}.
+In contrast, our proposed metric $-\mathcal{W}_{2}$ remains constant, satisfying the equality.